Doaky/VT-IEEE-Website/README.md

 1. Download, install, and open XAMPP
 2. Click "Start" for Apache in the Control Panel
 3. Navigate to C:/xampp/htdocs/ and clone this repo
+4. Open config.php and change the BASE_URL to dev
-4. Open [localhost/VT-IEEE-Website/](http://localhost/VT-IEEE-Website/) in a webbrowser
+5. Open [localhost/VT-IEEE-Website/](http://localhost/VT-IEEE-Website/) in a webbrowser

 The website will get updated with local changes on page refresh.